Updated: 3 days ago

 It is nice that a city takes into account the needs of a family with autism.
 The website has sensory guides to help families plan a trip knowing what to expect from each attraction and this way when working with a travel agent you can plan your trip to meet as many or as little sensory needs or aversions as possible!
 There are also lists on the website for hotels, dining options and so much more.
 It is a resource not to be missed and travel agents will be your best bet again for making the most out of your vacation!

 Mesa, Arizona is on track to be a city that shows other cities what they can do to help families with autism travel MORE and safely with all the uncertainty in travel right now, a city like this is providing a place to enjoy for many families looking to take a break from everyday life.
-If you are thinking about booking a vacation sometime soon and you have a loved one with a special needs call your travel agent or I’d be happy to work with you planning an unforgettable vacation.
-As a mom with a child with autism, I understand the unique challenges that make traveling a little bit more difficult to begin.
-But with some flexible plans, we can get you out the door and closer to reconnecting as a family.
+If you are thinking about booking a vacation sometime soon but find it a little bit more difficult to begin, I'd love to help you!
+As a mom of two autistic boys, I know the unique challenges that can come when planning a booking a vacation.

 Will you add Mesa to your bucket list?